gustavonovaes/aerial-sddm-theme/README.md

 - `showLoginButton` - If true shows the login button
 - `showClearPasswordButton` - If true shows the clear password button
 - `showTopBar` - if set to false will hide the wm/keyboard top bar
-- `passwordLeftMargin` and `usernameLeftMargin` - Set margin between input boxes and labels
 - `relativePositionX` and `relativePositionY` - Set the position of the login text box and clock